bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 There are three types of value literals; the mostly used conceptual value literals for simple values as scalars, characters and user defined units:

-		Int scalar = '42
+		Int scalar = 42
-		Float real = '-0.42
+		Float real = -0.42
 		Char letter = 'a'
-		Mass weight = '10kg
+		Mass weight = 10kg
-		Teaspoon salt = '1/2tsp
+		Teaspoon salt = 1/2tsp

-Conceptual literals start with a `'` followed by a number or symbol and the unit of measure, like `kg` or `tsp`.
+Conceptual literals start with a `'` or a number and end with next white-space or a couple of symbols like bracket and punctuation symbols.
+This includes potential unit of measure, like `kg` or `tsp`.
 `Char`acters have `'` as their _unit_.
 Scalar numbers have no unit of measure.
 When a unit of measure is present the type of a literal is derived form it as it has to be unambiguous in any scope.
-Numbers without a leading `'` on the other hand are no value literals but length types.

 #### Binary Literals
 Secondly binary oriented literals typically used for simple numerical values: